 The biggest disadvantage that focusing on hotel rewards programs can be for infrequent travelers is the fact that it forces you to narrow the scope of your search for accommodations.
 In order to make a hotel rewards program pay off, you really should focus on booking a majority (if not all) of your stays with that hotel brand or chain.

 For instance, if you are a Hilton HHonors rewards member, you will want to always look for a Hilton chain hotel first-and-foremost when you travel.
 After all, accumulating points that you can redeem for free nights and other perks is the name of the game.

-If you don’t travel very frequently, limiting your stays to one hotel brand or chain can prevent you from capitalizing on substantial travel deals and in some cases force you to spend even more than you should.
-If you are getting a good return on investment for using a hotel brand loyally via points redemption, sacrificing some savings up front may be worthwhile.
+If you don’t travel very frequently, limiting your stays to one hotel brand or chain can prevent you from capitalizing on substantial travel deals.
+In some cases, it can force you to spend even more than you should.
+If you are getting a good return on investment for using a hotel brand loyally via points redemption, sacrificing some savings upfront may be worthwhile.
 Even then, sometimes the cost of a stay isn’t even worthwhile for rewards members.

 General Booking Tips that Help Infrequent Travelers

 Even though you might be a new or infrequent traveler, that doesn’t mean that all of the good travel advice out there for saving money on booking accommodations doesn’t apply to you.
 In fact, a majority of the travel advice I can give you on how to save money when booking accommodations apply to all travelers.
 Here are some of the best tips for infrequent travelers looking to save money on accommodations.

 The first of my tips for infrequent travelers that I can give you may seem like it is pretty common sense, but you would be surprised by how many travelers don’t really shop around.
 They will look for hotels on one booking site, assume that the prices for hotels will be the same or similar on other sites, and then just book the best hotel they see.